surniaulula/wpsso-rrssb/README.md

 <p><strong>Add Ridiculously Responsive Social Sharing Buttons in:</strong></p>

-<p>The content, excerpt, widget, CSS sidebar, shortcodes, templates, and <em>admin editor page</em> &mdash; so you can share directly from the admin editor page!</p>
+<p>The content, excerpt, widget, CSS sidebar, shortcodes, templates, and <em>admin editor page</em> - so you can share directly from the admin editor page!</p>

 <p><strong>Do you use bbPress, BuddyPress, BuddyBlog, or WooCommerce?</strong></p>